Families Living in Transition: McKinney-Vento

 Housing Assessment and Resource Agency (HARA)

-If you are a family in need of services to support housing stability, your local Housing Assessment and Resource Agency (HARA) provides support to the community.
+If you are a family in need of services to support housing stability, including eviction prevention, your local Housing Assessment and Resource Agency (HARA) provides support to the community.
 For assistance in Oakland County, please contact:

 Web Site: Community Housing Network